GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 cd ../..
 ```

 The aforementioned process utilizes a CMake configuration file, `sherlock-gcc10.cmake`, which configuration is tested within the continuous integration process.
-The file `sherlock-modules.sh` load modules employed by `sherlock-gcc10.cmake`.
+The file `sherlock-modules.sh` is designed to load the specific modules utilized by `sherlock-gcc10.cmake`, it ensures a successful compilation process.

 ### Step 3: Configure GEOS